Ode to the Bouncer: Production and composition

 Studio Killers formed after bandmembers Dyna Mink and Goldie Foxx had a tune to be sent to a girl group in the United Kingdom.
 However, the girl group dropped from their label, and by then the two had nobody to write lyrics for the song or release it.
 They met up with Chubby Cherry at an international airport, suggesting that she be the track's vocalist and lyricist, thus forming Studio Killers.
 The tune was used for "Ode to the Bouncer".
 Dyna Mink played the keyboards, which were programmed by Goldie Foxx, and Chubby Cherry was vocalist.
 James F. Reynolds mixed the song and handled additional production, while Dick Beetham mastered it at 360 Mastering in London.

 "Ode to the Bouncer" is an energetic electropop dance-pop track with influences of Giorgio Moroder, Vince Clarke, Daft Punk and ABBA.
 The piece is in the key of F♯ Mixolydian, and plays for 3 minutes and 26 seconds at a tempo of 123 beats per minute.

-Lyrically, the song depicts a woman trying to get into a nightclub by claiming that it's her birthday, that she has friends inside, and that she's not wearing any underwear or proper shoes for the cold temperature outside, only for the bouncer to continue to refuse her entrance.
+Lyrically, the song depicts a woman trying to get into a nightclub by complaining that she's cold, claiming that it's her birthday and she has friends inside, pointing out that she isn't wearing inappropriate shoes and implying that she isn't wearing any underwear, only for the bouncer to continue to refuse her entrance.
 She then begins insulting the "empowered and aroused" bouncer and the song eventually culminates with her sneaking into the club through the ladies' room window.
 The production includes "skipping break beats" and "synth loops", and Scandipop.co.uk described it as "a cross between PWL or Pete Hammond back in the 80′s[sic], and modern day Scandinavian electro acts like Eva & The Heartmaker or Electric Lady Lab."